KernelSU-Next/webpage/docs/pages/installation.md

 Copy, paste and run!
 Easy integration CLI commands

 >[!note]
->Run the following commands in the kernel source code root directory according to your needs Please note: the Dev branch has not been fully tested and may not be suitable for most device environments.
-If you find a bug, please fix it yourself or submit an issue to the developer.
+>Run the following commands in the kernel source code root directory according to your needs.
+***Attention: the Dev branch has not been fully tested and may not be suitable for most device environments.
+If you find a bug, please fix it yourself or submit an issue to the developer.***

 ### KernelSU Next
 ::: code-group